-'Hamtramck Disneyland' lives on after offbeat artist's death
+'Hamtramck Disneyland' lives on after artist's death

 Hamtramck — A little bit of magic is hidden in the backyard of a small two-story residence on Klinger Street.